Course - Plant Ecology - BI3036

 On completion of the course the students should be able to demonstrate knowledge of:

-- Advanced topics in plant Life history and reproduction strategies (incl. seed and pollination ecology)
+- Advanced topics in plant life history and reproduction strategies (incl. seed and pollination ecology)

-- Diversity and distribution
+- Diversity and distribution of plants

 - Restoration of plant communities